m2dLC/bike-share/README.md

 ## Prepare

-•	The public data of “Cyclistic Bike Share” was made available by Motivate International Inc. under the license from this link: https://divvybikes.com/data-license-agreement .
+•	The public data of “Cyclistic Bike Share” was made available by Motivate International Inc. under the license from this [link](https://divvybikes.com/data-license-agreement).

 •	The data from the month of January 2023 to October 2023 will be used for analysis.